Franchising has become an increasingly attractive pathway to entrepreneurship for women across the United States.

-The motivation for many franchisees within the Winmark family is rooted in not only the need and opportunity within their markets but also the desire to invest in a business that’s environmentally friendly.
+The motivation for many franchisees within the Winmark network of brands is rooted in not only the need and opportunity within their markets but also the desire to invest in a business that’s environmentally friendly.

 For example, Vermont-based multi-unit owner Stephanie Longshore always saw environmentalism as a top priority within her local community.

 “In the early and mid-90s, you didn’t hear as much about the environment on a national level, but as long as I’ve lived in Vermont, it’s always seemed to be a shared priority among residents here,” she said.
 “So, when we learned more about Once Upon A Child, we knew we had to bring these quality, cost-effective and recycled products – and sustainable business – to our community.”